 Amazon Business Sellers Urged to Enhance Storefronts

-As part of the Amazon Business email series, Amazon.com recently sent out an email to sellers reminding them of the many benefits of adding new items to their storefront.
+As part of the Amazon Business email series, Amazon.com recently sent out an email to sellers reminding them of the many benefits of adding new items to their A storefront is the page Amazon u...
+More.
 More precisely, new additions lead to an increase in traffic and sales.
 And in the chances of being featured on the New and notable page for business buyers.

 No More USPS First Class Package Service® for SFP Premium Orders

-The USPS First Class Package Service® ship method will no longer be available for Seller Fulfilled Prime (SFP) Premium orders.
+The USPS First Class Package Service® ship method will no longer be available for A fulfillment model that enables third-p...
+More Premium orders.
 In other words, the option will disappear from the Buy Shipping Services tool for One-day and Two-day orders, because it doesn’t meet the Prime delivery promise.
 However, you’ll still be able to ship standard SFP orders this way.

 We are taking this action to maintain the Prime delivery promise to our customers.
 We will continue to work with USPS to ensure that First Class Package Service® can meet the Prime delivery promise, and we will notify you when it is available again for SFP premium orders.